octo-technology/OpenTezos/docs/ligo/introduction.md

 inspired by the [official documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples.
 You will also be offered an exam to check your understanding.
+//TODO: rephrasing proposal: You will also take an exam...